 Gen Leads is the better fit if you need an Australian-based team to handle appointment-setting, outsourced business development, and lead nurturing for you.
-Intelligent Resourcing is the better fit if you want to build and own a signal-led system that improves targeting, routing, and workflow control.
-Choose based on whether your bottleneck sits in manual prospecting or the operating layer behind the pipeline.
+Intelligent Resourcing is the better fit if you want a signal-led system that improves targeting, routing, and workflow control.
+Choose based on whether your bottleneck sits in manual prospecting or in the operating layer behind the pipeline.

 Why compare Intelligent Resourcing and Gen Leads in 2026?

 This comparison matters because outbound teams still lose too much selling time before a real conversation even starts.
 Manual prospecting, list cleaning, first-touch outreach, and CRM admin still absorb a large share of rep capacity.
-Salesforce reports that sales reps spend almost one full day of the workweek on prospecting.
-That problem: teams stay busy, but the activity sits too high up the funnel and too much effort goes into finding people to contact rather than moving qualified opportunities forward.
+HubSpot's sales research finds sales reps spend only about two hours a day actively selling, with another hour lost to administrative tasks.
+The problem is not effort: teams stay busy, but the activity sits too high up the funnel, and too much of it goes into finding people to contact rather than moving qualified opportunities forward.

 Appointment-setting is also harder because buying decisions now involve more friction after the first meeting is booked.
-Industry report found that 86% of B2B purchases stall during the buying process, so booking meetings alone is not enough.
-This is what happens when a sales rep books a solid first call with a marketing manager, but the deal slows down because finance, operations or another decision-maker is still not aligned.
+LinkedIn and Edelman's 2025 B2B Thought Leadership report found more than 40% of B2B deals stall because of internal misalignment within the buying group, so booking meetings alone is not enough.
+It is what happens when a rep books a solid first call with a marketing manager, but the deal slows because finance, operations, or another decision-maker is not aligned.
 That is why booked meetings often fail to convert into pipeline progress.

-Teams waste time on manual prospecting, meeting quality varies, follow-up gets fragmented across channels and buying groups are harder to align.
+Teams waste time on manual prospecting, meeting quality varies, follow-up fragments across channels, and buying groups are harder to align.
 Both partners try to solve those problems, but they solve different parts of them.

 The core difference

-One improves the front-line outbound conversation, while the other improves the system that finds, qualifies, and routes opportunities into sales.
+One improves the front-line outbound conversation; the other improves the system that finds, qualifies, and routes opportunities into sales.

 Gen Leads help you get better output from human-led prospecting.
-Intelligent Resourcing helps you improve how demand is detected, enriched, routed and acted on.
+Intelligent Resourcing helps you improve how demand is detected, enriched, routed, and acted on.
 If your sales team already knows who should own the conversation but struggles to keep activity going, a managed outreach agency is the best option.
-If your team already has activity but the process is fragmented, manual or hard to scale, a signal-led system is the best fit.
+If your team already has activity but the process is fragmented, manual, or hard to scale, a signal-led system is the better fit.

-Most buyers think they're comparing two outbound agencies, but they are not.
-The real shift is from manual prospecting to signal detection, from outsourced activity to owned systems and from list-based targeting to buyer-intent capture.
+Most buyers think they are comparing two outbound agencies.
+They are not.
+The real shift is from manual prospecting to signal detection, from outsourced activity to a signal-led system run as an ongoing capability, and from list-based targeting to buyer-intent capture.

-Lead generation agencies create activity: deliver outbound support, appointment-setting, lead nurturing and manage business development.
-Revenue Operations Studios build the operating system behind growth that detect buyer signals, qualify them, enrich records and route opportunities cleanly across the stack.
+Lead generation agencies create activity: they deliver outbound support, appointment-setting, lead nurturing, and managed business development.
+A Revenue Operations Studio builds the operating system behind growth, installing Signal Response Protocols that detect buyer signals, qualify them, enrich records, and route opportunities cleanly across the stack, then runs that system over time.

 Side-by-side comparison